gabriel-ferreras/ChipSeqPipeline/README.md

 The criteria selected for the determination of target genes (that is, the potential regulome of the transcription factor) is Nearest Downstream Gene (NDG), associating to each peak its nearest downstream gene.
 This is based on the assumption that transcription factors usually bind to promoters, that is, 5' of the regulated gene.
 Among the two genes on each strand, the closest one is chosen as the target gene.

 This peak annotation is applied both to the peaks (either *.narrowPeak* or *.broadPeak* files) and the summits (*.bed* files).
-Apart from the determination of target genes, several visualization functions are implemented to summarize the finding of the analysis.
+Apart from the determination of target genes, several visualization functions are implemented to summarize the findings of the analysis.

 <details markdown="1">
     <summary>Output files</summary>